 Are you one of those people who are always suffering setbacks?
 Does little ever seem to go right for you?
-Are you dogged by constant instances of sheer bad luck?
 Do you sometimes feel that the universe is out to get you?
+Do you wonder:

-Let me let you into a secret: your luck is no worse—and no better—than anyone else’s.
+Your luck is no worse—and no better—than anyone else’s.
 It just feels that way.
-Better, still, there are two simple things you can do which will reverse your feelings of being unlucky.
+Better still, there are two simple things you can do which will reverse your feelings of being unlucky.

-- Stop believing that what happens in your life is down to the vagaries of luck, destiny, supernatural forces, malevolent other people, or anything else outside your self.
+1. Stop believing that what happens in your life is down to the vagaries of luck, destiny, supernatural forces, malevolent other people, or anything else outside your self.

 Your locus of control isn’t genetic.
 You learned it somehow.
 If it isn’t working for you, change it.

-To improve your fortune, first decide that what happens is nearly always down to you; then try focusing on what works and what turns out well, not the bad stuff.
 Your “fate” really does depend on the choices that you make.
-When random events happen, as they always will, do you choose to try to turn them to your advantage . . . or just complain about them?
+When random events happen, as they always will, do you choose to try to turn them to your advantage or just complain about them?

 “I’m a great believer in luck and I find the harder I work, the more I have of it.”
-Ralph Waldo Emerson said: “Shallow men believe in luck.
-Strong men believe in cause and effect.”

 Your luck, in the end, is pretty much what you choose it to be.